vvorobjov/nrp-documentation/src/nrp/user_manual/user_interface/3-gz3d-main-owner.rst

 - **Time**: simulation time is the time measured from the robot's point of view, real time is our time and timeout shows the time left before a simulation stop is forced.
 Simulation and real time are equal in the best case, when the simulation is run in real time.
 They may differ if the server is too slow to compute it as fast as needed.
 - **Light Intensity**: these two buttons control the general light intensity of the scene.
-More details in `Interact with the simulation`_.
+More details in :ref:`web-cockpit-interact`.
 - **Translate View**: this controller enables navigation into the scene by translating the camera.
 You can translate along X, Y or Z by clicking on the corresponding arrow head.
 Clicking in the center resets the camera to its original position.
 Translating in the scene is also possible, and actually much more handy, using the keyboard or gestures.
-For details, see `Navigate in the scene`_.
+For details, see :ref:`web-cockpit-navigate`.
 - **Rotate View**: this controller rotates the view.
 You can rotate using the same commands as **Translate View**.
 - **Spike Monitor**: this button opens up a spike monitoring real-time graph view.
 You may move or resize this view.
-More info in `Monitoring the simulation`_.
+More info in :ref:`web-cockpit-monitor`.
 - **Joint Monitor**: opens a view that displays curves of robot joints states data.
-More info in `Monitoring the simulation`_.
+More info in :ref:`web-cockpit-monitor`.
 - **Robot view**: opens an overlaid view of the robot camera(s).
 You may move or resize this view, toggle camera frustum on / off.